mgechev/blog.mgechev.com/_drafts/flux-in-depth.md

 user.todos = user.todos.filter(u => !u.completed);
 {% endhighlight %}

 It definitely looks elegant, we're applying the high-order function `filter` over the user's todo items.
 However, this way we're creating an impure component since it produces side-effect, i.e. changes data, which is used by another component.
+The change in `user.todos` will introduce an issue - the `Todos` component will render only the not completed todo items.
+Sometimes, such side effects could be very unpleasant and complex for debugging.

 #### Immutable Data